I used to strive to win every argument and point out every flaw in people’s reasoning.

 Second, sometimes it will hit you in the face, because you will make mistakes.

-Let it go!
 You don’t have to be right all the time!

-You don’t have to win every fight.
 You don’t have to change lanes in front of that car.
 Many of us tend to be competitive even when there’s no competition, and the results do not matter.
 Make a decision that you will give in and let go in everyday mundane matters.

 Try losing arguments

 Point out the holes in your argumentation but don’t flip to the opposing argument.
 Just state your case and point out the holes or the aspects the other side has missed.
 Lay back and watch the other person fry their brains trying to figure out what you are doing.

-You shouldn’t give circumstances the power to rouse anger, for they don’t care at all. – Marcus Aurelius
+You shouldn’t give circumstances the power to rouse anger, for they don’t care at all. ~ Marcus Aurelius

 Defer to others

-Let people pass you in lines.
-Let that car make the turn even if you have the right of way (in this case you have to make sure you don’t block others who have the right of way.
+Let that car make the turn even if you have the right of way.
+Keep in mind that in traffic you have to make sure you don’t block others who have the right of way.